raspberrypilearning/cat-meme-generator/worksheet.md

   ![Mac saving as HTML](images/mac-name-file.png)

-  If you are using **Nano**, open a terminal window, move to the directory you wish to create your web page in and type `nano index.html`
+  If you are using **Nano** on a Raspberry Pi, open a terminal window, move to the directory you wish to create your web page in and type `nano index.html`

   ![Nano creating HTML](images/pi-html-nano.png)